 Your credit report includes a variety of information about your credit card accounts, including the status of each account.
-On closed accounts, your credit report may include a comment that indicates who closed the account, specifically "account closed by creditor" if the credit card issuer closed your account.
+On closed accounts, your credit report may include a comment that indicates who closed the account and may say "account closed by creditor" if the credit card issuer closed your account.

-The remark "account closed by creditor" or that the creditor closed your account doesn’t hurt your credit score.
+The remark "account closed by creditor" or a comment that a creditor closed your account doesn’t hurt your credit score.
 This type of comment isn't picked up by the credit scoring calculation.